NeonHorizon/lipopi/README.md

 ### Special Note About Raspberry Pi 3

-Unlike the other Pi's the Raspberry Pi 3 has a software emulated version of the UART which means that GPIO 14 is not high by default.
+Unlike the other Pi's the Raspberry Pi 3 has a software emulated version of the UART which means that GPIO 14 is not high by default with earlier versions of Raspbian.
 The way to resolve this is to enable the console which produces enough data that we can "pretend" GPIO 14 is high by placing a 100uf capacitor across the 100k resistor.

+However this appears to be solved in the newer versions so you can use the Pi3 in the same way as with the other models.

-For more information please see [this thread](https://github.com/NeonHorizon/lipopi/issues/9#issuecomment-225816722)
+For more information please see [this thread](https://github.com/NeonHorizon/lipopi/issues/9) For more information please see [and this thread](https://github.com/NeonHorizon/lipopi/issues/28)

 ---